 Feline distemper or Feline Panleukopenia virus (FPV) is a highly contagious virus that targets the cells in the intestinal tract and bone marrow.
 It is rare that cats contract this virus since they are often vaccinated as kittens to protect against it.
-But in the unvaccinated cat population it can be very widespread.
+But in the unvaccinated cat population, it can be very widespread.

 The most common include fever, loss of appetite, vomiting, diarrhea, and fatigue.
-Since those symptoms are quite common of other ailments, you’ll want to check in with your veterinarian to properly diagnose the condition.
+Since those symptoms are quite common in other ailments, you’ll want to check in with your veterinarian to properly diagnose the condition.
 Feline distemper can be life-threatening.

 Feline distemper is caused by the feline parvovirus.
 It is transmitted from an infected cat to another through bodily fluids such as blood, urine, feces, or possibly even fleas.
 The virus can be passed from surface to surface, including toys, bedding, grooming equipment, and feeding bowls.